Joseph Bertiers

 Joseph Mbatia Bertiers (born 1963) is a Kenyan painter and sculptor.
 He is best known for his imaginative depictions of political history and life-size scrap metal sculptures.

 In 2006, Bertiers was selected to participate in Dak’Art and won first prize at a national competition for contemporary art organized by Alliance Française and the Goethe-Institut in Nairobi.
 His artwork has been exhibited across Africa, Europe, and North America.

+Education

+Joseph studied at the YMCA Craft Training Centre and began working as a sign writer.

+Career

+He began his artistic career at the age of 18, he painted signs for local bars, butchers and beauty parlors.
+He created a character called “Mr. No Credit”, designed to discourage customers from asking for free services.